stevemenezes/GITS/CONTRIBUTING.md

 ### Flake8
 <b>Installation</b>
 - `python<version> -m pip install flake8`

-<br/>If you want Flake8 to be installed for your default Python installation, you can instead use:
+If you want Flake8 to be installed for your default Python installation, you can instead use:
--`python -m pip install flake8`
+- `python -m pip install flake8`

  <b>Using Flake8</b>
  <br/>To start using Flake8, open an interactive shell and run one of the following,